turingschool/backend-curriculum-site/module3/lessons/json_fundementals.md

 ### Analyzing JSON

-JSON data structures are typically either an object (similar to a hash for the purposes of this discussion) or an array of objects or other values.
+JSON data structures are typically either an object (similar to a hash) or an array of objects or other values.

 JSON objects follow some rules: